gitsummore/nile.js/README.md

 A tool for scalable peer-to-peer video streaming using WebTorrent.

 ## Why WebTorrent?
 By using the collective power of WebTorrent, video streams get progressively stronger as more peers contribute to a torrent.
-With torrent, it is also possible for users to access previous parts of a stream unlike traditional WebRTC video streaming.
+With torrents, it is also possible for users to access previous parts of a stream unlike traditional WebRTC video streaming.

 ## About
 ### Server
 This is the plug-and-play middleware that receives the torrent link from the broadcasting client and sets up the proper Socket.io connections for the viewing clients.

 ### Broadcaster
-This is the client component that records video from a device's camera, saving it to progressive torrent files, and sending the torrent's magnet link out to the viewing clients.
+This is the client component that records video from a device's camera, saving it to generated torrent files, and sending those torrents' magnet link out to the viewing clients.

 ### Viewer
 This is the client which views what the Broadcaster is recording.
-It receives a torrent magnet link and renders the video to injected video tags using WebTorrent.
+It receives a torrent magnet link and renders the video from that torrent to an injected video tag using WebTorrent.

 ## Usage
 ### Server